I’m not sure where to start, really. I suppose it might be useful to ask the question, “why did I think I needed CBD in my life?”

 So methylphenidate, whilst good for negating the negatives, also robs you of the good bits.
 My career, my livelihood, relies on the good bits!
 It’s also an addictive controlled drug.
 No thanks.
 I found, completely to my surprise, that CBD had a pretty good go at some (not all) of the negative aspects of ADHD whilst leaving all of the good bits in place.
-I felt I had more time, there were still the same number of hours in the day but things weren’t quite as rushed.
+I felt I had more time, there were still the same number of hours in the day, but things weren’t quite as rushed.

 One negative that ADHD brings, and I suppose this might be what most people would think of as “classic ADHD”, is a genuine feeling of extreme discomfort and a desire to escape when faced with the mundane – that tax return I’ll do on the 364th day of the 365 days in a tax year for example.
 It manifests physically as well, stomach pain, pins and needles in my fingertips.
-I’m not exaggerating, every bit of my being tries its best to persuade me to go and do something else.
+I’m not exaggerating.
+Every bit of my being tries its best to persuade me to go and do something else.
 Anything else.

-I found quite by accident that if I used the vape in situations such as this it helps enormously.
-I’m not saying I suddenly relish the idea of filing my tax return, no I most certainly am not, but it does allow me to think (I imagine) how other people think – that i just have to do it, and I can sit, calm and focused and methodically go through the process with the understanding that this is a means to an end.
+I found quite by accident that if I used the vape in situations such as this, it helps enormously.
+I’m not saying I suddenly relish the idea of filing my tax return, no I most certainly am not, but it does allow me to think (I imagine) how other people think – that I just have to do it, and I can sit, calm and focused and methodically go through the process with the understanding that this is a means to an end.
 Not an approach usually associated with ADHD’ers.

-So in short, I think it’s fair to say that CBD has had a very positive impact on my life.
-I’m not a doctor (you probably guessed) and I’m not saying CBD is a cure-all and we can all live our lives prescription free, no I’m not saying that.
-What I am saying is, that if like me you’ve decided you don’t want to routinely use prescription medications, for whatever reason, it might just work for you.
+So, in short, I think it’s fair to say that CBD has had a very positive impact on my life.
+I’m not a doctor (you probably guessed), and I’m not saying CBD is a cure-all and we can all live our lives prescription free.
+No, I’m not saying that.
+What I am saying is that if, like me, you’ve decided you don’t want to use prescription medications, for whatever reason, routinely, it might just work for you.

-Oh, it also really helps with dissociative disorders but we’ll save that for another time.
+Oh, it also really helps with dissociative disorders, but we’ll save that for another time.